trillium-rs/trillium/docs/guide/handlers/webtransport.md

 This makes WebTransport well-suited for applications where WebSockets fall short: games, real-time audio/video signaling, live telemetry, and anything where head-of-line blocking or connection setup latency matters.

 WebTransport requires an HTTP/3-capable server.
-See [Runtime Adapters, TLS, and HTTP/3](../overview/runtimes.md) for setup.
+See [HTTP/3](../overview/http3.md) for setup.

 ## Handler